 Yes, breakfast is important nutritionally, but it is also the biggest missed opportunity for teaching your kids to eat right.
+For teaching healthy eating habits.
+For laying the foundation for new foods.

 You’ve heard the nutrition news a zillion times before: kids need to eat breakfast.
 It makes them healthier and better students at school.
 (Though I’m not sure kids need the chocolate chip pancakes at IHOP which come in at over 600 calories, or the flapjacks at your local diner which are probably just as fantastic.)